pytrackdat/pytrackdat/README.md

 application.

 Follow DigitalOcean's [instruction guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04), following only **steps 1 and 2**, to install Docker on the newly-created droplet.

+> Further steps cover knowledge not needed for this tutorial, although it may
+> be helpful for further understanding the Docker platform.

 ###### Docker Compose